On splitting of the normalizers of maximal tori in $E_7(q)$ and $E_8(q)$: The proof for type

 \section{The proof for type $E_7$}

-In this section, we prove Theorem~\ref{th:E7}.
-Since case $p=2$ was explained in Remark~\ref{r:p=2}, we suppose that $q$ is odd.
+In this section we prove Theorem~\ref{th:E7}.
+Since the case $p=2$ was considered in Remark~\ref{r:p=2}, we suppose that $q$ is odd.
 We assume that $G$ is a finite group of Lie type $E_7$.
-The extended Dynkin diagram of $E_7$ is the following \\
+The extended Dynkin diagram of type $E_7$ is the following.

-It is known that in this case the Weyl group $W$ is isomorphic to $2\times \Oo_7(2)$ (in the notation of \cite{Atlas}).
-So $W$ has a central involution $w_0$.
+In this case the Weyl group $W$ is isomorphic to $2\times \Oo_7(2)$ (in the notation of \cite{Atlas}).
+So $W$ has the central involution $w_0$.
 It is easy to verify that $w_0=w_1w_2w_5w_7w_{37}w_{55}w_{61}$.
 There are in total 60 conjugacy classes in $W$ and all of them are divided into pairs.
 Namely, for every $w\in W$ elements $w$ and $ww_0$ belong to different conjugacy classes.
-We list 30 of representatives of conjugacy classes in Table~\ref{t:main:E7} and the remain 30 can be obtained by multiplying on $w_0$.
+We list 30 of representatives of conjugacy classes in Table~\ref{t:main:E7} and the remaining 30 can be obtained by multiplying on $w_0$.
 This information can be verified with the aid of GAP \cite{GAP}.

 There are exactly 60 conjugacy classes of maximal tori in $G$.
 The cyclic structures of maximal tori in groups of type $E_7$ were described in \cite{DerF}.
-We list this information in Table~\ref{t:main:E7}.
-To see the structure for a torus that corresponds to $ww_0$, where $w\in W$, one can substitute $-q$ instead of $q$ in the structure of a torus that corresponds to $w$.
+We add this information in Table~\ref{t:main:E7}.
+To see the structure of a torus that corresponds to $ww_0$, where $w\in W$, one can substitute $-q$ instead of $q$ and then multiply by $-1$ in the structure of a torus that corresponds to $w$.

 We divide the proof into three general cases.
 First, we consider the simply-connected case.
 Groups of adjoint type are considered in two subsections.
-One subsection is devoted to maximal tori that do not have complement in their algebraic normalizers and the another for the remains maximal tori.
+One subsection is devoted to maximal tori that do not have complements in their algebraic normalizers and the other subsection is for the remaining maximal tori.